-I conclude that inflation has an overall negative impact on Individuals.
+I conclude that inflation has an overall negative impact on individuals.
 I have found that inflation decreases the spending power of individuals, especially those on a fixed income.
 Evidence shows a large increase in inflation is not equalled by a large increase in wages.

 I conclude that there are benefits and limitations of inflation to the government.
 Evidence suggests that inflation allows the government to repay certain debts easier and fiscal drag can result in increased tax revenue.
-However, the government may be forced to increase transfer payments, placing increased burden on the government Levels of unemployment caused by inflation also must be controlled, due to low unemployment being a government aim.
+However, the government may be forced to increase transfer payments, placing increased burden on the government.
+Levels of unemployment caused by inflation also must be controlled, due to low unemployment being a government aim.

-that input costs rise for almost all firms, when inflation rises.
+I conclude that inflation had an overall negative effect on firms.
+My evidence suggests that input costs rise for almost all firms, when inflation rises.
 A decrease in exports also reduces the pool of customers for a firm, reducing sales revenue.
 Both of these impacts hugely on a firm's profits.